awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

 1. Choose **Save changes**\.

-For more information about creating customer managed CMKs AWS KMS and using key policies, see the following links in the *AWS Key Management Service Developer Guide*:
+For more information about creating customer managed keys and using key policies, see the following links in the *AWS Key Management Service Developer Guide*:
 + [Getting Started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html)
 + [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)